modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 -----------------------------
 In your theme directory (which we'll refer to from now on as *THEME_DIR*), open *common/css/common.css*.
 This is the base theme CSS file.
 The essential rules you'll need to edit include:

-* *body*: Set the background color (and tiling image, if you so desire) and base text size, line height, and font family.
+* *body*: Body background color (and tiling image, if you so desire) and base text size, line height, and font family.
 Almost all of the other font sizes throughout your web app will be calculated as percentages of this base font size, which can be specified in points (preferred) or pixels. (lines 8-9)
 * *body, th, td, li, option, select, input*: Primary text color (line 14)
-* *a, a:visited*: Default link text color (line 18)
+* *a, a:visited, .focal a, .focal a:visited, .tabbody a, .tabbody a:visited*: Default link text color (line 19)
-* *a:hover*: Mouseover text color (only used on certain cursor-driven devices, such as BlackBerries and some feature phones) (line 21)
+* *.nonfocal a, .nonfocal a:visited*: Link text color in areas that use the body background color; for themes with a light background, this may be the same as (or close to) line 19, but for themes with dark backgrounds it should be reversed out for contrast and legibility (line 24)
+* Header styles: relative font sizes and colors for *h1* through *h4* in focal content areas, which usually have white or light backgrounds (lines 27-54)
-* *dt, .label, .legend, .legend.nonfocal, .legend h2, .legend h3, .searchlegend*: Accent/highlight text color used in a variety of places (line 59)
+* *dt, .label, .legend, .legend h2, .legend h3, .searchlegend*: Accent/highlight text color used in focal content areas, which usually have white or light backgrounds (line 60)
-* *.address, .smallprint, .fineprint, .dek, #footer, .copyright, #footerlinks a, #footerlinks a:visited*: Secondary text color used for less important text (line 64)
+* *.address, .smallprint, .fineprint, .dek*: Secondary text color used for less important text (line 64)
+* *.springboard a, .springboard a:visited*: Text color of labels below icons in springboards (grids of icons), e.g., the homescreen (line 73)
+* *.nonfocal, .nonfocal .legend, .formlabel* and *.nonfocal h1, .nonfocal h2, .nonfocal h3, .nonfocal h4*: Text color and heading color, respectively, in areas that use the body background color; for themes with a light background, these may be the same as (or close to) the primary text color set in line 14, but for themes with dark backgrounds they should be reversed out for contrast and legibility.
+Note that the heading styles can be broken apart if you want to style them separately.
-* *.shaded, .HomeModule .blockborder*: Shaded content backgrounds, used in the header of certain tabbed screens and in homescreen portlets on tablets (line 84)
+* *.shaded, .HomeModule .blockborder*: Shaded containers used to contain the tabs in many tabbed screens and in homescreen portlets on tablets (lines 99-100)
+* *.shaded h1, .shaded h2, .shaded h3, .shaded h4*: Text color for headings that sit on the shaded containers.
+Should have legible contrast from the background color set in line 99.
 * *#navbar*: Size, background color/image, and base font size for the navigation bar at the top of every screen other than the home screen.
 Does not apply to Basic device class.
-It is recommended that the height not be modified. (lines 93-94)
+It is recommended that the height not be modified. (lines 114-115)
 * *.breadcrumbs, .breadcrumbs a, .breadcrumbs a:visited, .pagetitle*: Breadcrumbs and page titles at the top of every screen other than the home screen.
 Does not apply to Basic device class.
-This text color should contrast with the background color or image specified in *#navbar* for legibility. (line 99)
+This text color should contrast with the background color or image specified in *#navbar* (line 114) for legibility. (line 120)
+* *#footer, #footerlinks a, #footerlinks a:visited, a.copyright, a.copyright:visited*: Text and links that appear in the sitewide footers.
+Usually slightly less contrast than the primary text and link colors, but should still be legible against the body background set in line 8.
+* *.sidenav a, .sidenav a:visited, .paging a:visited*: Color of paging navigation links used in the Calendar module (to move from day to day) and certain paged content displays; for themes with a light background, these may be the same as (or close to) the primary text color set in line 14, but for themes with dark backgrounds they should be reversed out for contrast and legibility.
+Note that the heading styles can be broken apart if you want to style them separately.

 Other styles may be modified as well, but the ones listed above are essential for any theme.